 - Use only the following special characters (% _ , .)

-- Do not include words.
+- Do not include words

 - Never give a password to anyone; not even computer services technicians.

-Always use a password protected screen saver if workstation contains protected data or has access to protected data.
+- Always use a password protected screen saver if workstation contains protected data or has access to protected data.
 Set the idle time to 15 minutes or less.
 Whenever leaving one's workstation lock the systems by holding down the Windows "START" key and pressing the letter "L" key.

-Do not store personal or confidential information on workstations.
+- Do not store personal or confidential information on workstations.
 If you need to, you must encrypt that data.
-See the ATUS Web information on encryption relating to security and securing documents.
+See the ATUS Web information on encryption relating to security and securing documents

-Insure any connected devices are "clean".
+- Insure any connected devices are "clean".
 Have virus protection software installed on smartphones.
 Connect only flash drives, DVDs and CDs that you know are safe.

-Never reduce the User Control Settings in the Windows Control Panel.
+- Never reduce the User Control Settings in the Windows Control Panel.

-Have virus protection installed and set for auto updates.
+- Have virus protection installed and set for auto updates.
 Have Windows set up for auto updates.
 Regularly check if the virus protection software is active and up-to-date.
 There will be a green icon in the Windows task tray.
 For assistance contact the ATUS Help DHsk at x.3333.

-Have virus protection software (Forefront) installed and set for auto updates.
+- Have virus protection software (Forefront) installed and set for auto updates.
 Have Windows set up for auto updates.
 Regularly check if the virus protection software is active and up-to-date.
 There will be a green icon in the Windows task tray.
 For assistance contact the ATUS Help Desk at x.3333

 WWU E-mail is university business communication.
 This is public information.
 At Western Email is not encrypted so no PII (Personally Identifial Information: SSN, credit card, birthdate, major, etc.) should be sent via email, and certainly not passwords.
 PII data can be sent via email if the data is encrypted by an encryption program first and attached to the email.
 One program to consider is TrueCrypt Contact ATUS Help Desk, X.3333.

 - Central hard disks are mirrored and backed up every night.
-Critical university and departmental data should be stored on central file servers (U: or P: drive).
+Therefore critical university and departmental data should be stored on central file servers (OneDrive).

 Defines users' responsibility in regards to protecting and releasing ... information.
-Users that get access to Banner & other centralized data agree to abide by the Code of Responsibility.
+Users that get access to Banner & other centralized data agree to abide by the Code of Responsibility

-conduct in the information technology area.
-Refer to the following
+University standards for appropriate ethical conduct in the information technology area.
+Refer to the following:

-Servers or workstations causing problems with the campus network will be disconnected from the network to insure the campus services are maintained.
+- Servers or workstations causing problems with the campus network will be disconnected from the network to insure the campus services are maintained.
 Users should not install their own servers or server applications.

-If server based applications are needed the user should consult ITS Technical Services or their local technical support organization to insure appropriate security protections are installed and configured properly.
+- If server based applications are needed the user should consult ITS Technical Services or their local technical support organization to insure appropriate security protections are installed and configured properly.

-All servers must have the latest patches and virus protections installed and maintained.
+- All servers must have the latest patches and virus protections installed and maintained.

 Internet transmissions of confidential information must be encrypted.
 Communications with Central systems transmitting confidential information are encrypted.

 Supervisors should make sure employees are prepared to work from home in the event of an emergency like a natural disaster or a pandemic occurrence.
 Employees with home computers must submit an Esign form to get VPN access.
-They need to install WWU's VPN client software available from the ATUS web site.
+They need to install WWU's VPN client software available from the ATUS web site

 Supervisors should insure employees get proper training and refreshers on security best practices.
 Supervisors need to periodically remind employees of these best practices.

-Contact ATUS at x.4444, or e-mail the ATUSHelpDesk@wwu.edu to immediately have access to computer systems disabled.
+Contact ATUS at x4444, or e-mail the ATUSHelpDesk@wwu.edu to immediately have access to computer systems disabled.